 Autumn is my favourite time to get outdoors and go for a walk.
 Pick a sunny day and the backdrop of blue sky with golden trees takes your breath away.
 On days like this, my worries float away with the falling leaves.

-Nature is my tonic.
 When life’s stresses weigh me down, a walk in the woods puts the spring back in my step.
 When I’m breathing in the earthiness of a downpour or watching birds take flight, I feel alive.
 Continue reading →

 I lift the blinds on the back door and there he is.
-Every morning, the garden birds arrive for breakfast but while other birds wait in the pine trees or gather on the fence, this fledgling has been sitting between the flower pots.
-As I open the door, he hurries forward to be first in line for the soaked mealworms I sprinkle on the patio, then under the table where he will be safe.
-I have grown fond of this blackbird fledgling, although I know he is quite poorly.
+Every morning, the garden birds arrive for breakfast but while other birds wait in the pine trees or gather on the fence, this fledgling sits between the flower pots.
+As I open the door, he hurries forward to be first in line for the soaked mealworms I sprinkle on the patio and then under the table where he will be safe.
+I have grown fond of this blackbird fledgling, although I know he is sick.
 He can no longer fly like his sibling.
 Continue reading →

 We all have favourite books.
 Some books explore the human condition, helping us understand ourselves and each other.
 Other books teach us about nature with fascinating stories of wildlife and wilderness.
 Books that have the power to change us are those that challenge our beliefs and offer new perspectives.
 These books can lead us to live a more conscientious and compassionate life.